-You’ll also find a few stalls for bric-a-brac, as well as some jewelry and accessories.
+You’ll also find a few stalls for bric-a-brac, as well as some jewellery and accessories.
 It really is all you could possibly want.

 Held: Wednesdays and Saturdays, 9:00-6:00; Fridays, 10:00-6:00; Sundays, 11:00-6:00.

 Location: 1 Camden Passage, Angel, London N1 8EA

 Deptford Market, the big flea market in London offers a fabulous selection of antiques, clothes, bric-a-brac, fresh produce, and more, three times a week.

-It is one of best flea markets in London, having started back in 1872 (don’t worry, that’s long gone) as a cattle market.
+It is one of the best flea markets in London, having started back in 1872 (don’t worry, that’s long gone) as a cattle market.

 I mean, where else can you grasp fresh fish and a pair of gorgeous vintage heels?
 It’s also probably one of the most unique.